daseinsucks/Reflexia/internal/README.md

 # util

-This package provides utility functions for working with files and directories, as well as loading environment variables from a .env file.

-The package includes a function `WalkDirIgnored` that walks through a directory and calls a provided function for each file or directory, skipping directories named ".git" and files or directories matching a .gitignore file.
-It also includes a function `LoadEnv` that loads environment variables from a .env file using the godotenv library and returns the value for a given key.
+This package provides utility functions for working with files and directories, including a function to walk through a directory and skip files that are ignored by a .gitignore file.
+It also includes a function to load environment variables.

-The package can be configured using the environment variable "BAZ".

-The package can be launched in the following ways:

-1. By importing the package and calling its functions directly.

-2. By using the package as a dependency in another project.

-The package structure is as follows:
+## File Structure

 ```
-util/
-├── internal/
+internal/
-│   └── util.go
+  util.go
 ```

+## Code Summary

-## WalkDirIgnored
+### WalkDirIgnored

-This function takes a directory path and a function as arguments.
-It compiles a .gitignore file from the directory path and walks through the directory, calling the provided function for each file or directory.
-It skips directories named ".git" and files or directories matching the .gitignore file.
+This function takes a working directory, a path to a .gitignore file, and a function as arguments.
+It compiles the .gitignore file using the `ignore.CompileIgnoreFile` function.
+Then, it walks through the directory using `filepath.WalkDir`, skipping the .git directory.
+For each file or directory found, it calculates the relative path using `filepath.Rel` and checks if the path matches the .gitignore using `ignoreFile.MatchesPath`.
+If the path is not ignored, it calls the provided function with the path and the corresponding `fs.DirEntry`.
+Finally, it returns any error encountered during the process.

-## LoadEnv
+### LoadEnv

-This function takes a key as an argument and loads the .env file using the godotenv library.
-It returns the environment variable value for the given key.
-If the .env file loading fails or the key is empty, it logs a fatal error.
+This function takes a key as an argument and returns the value of the environment variable with that key.
+If the key is empty, it logs a fatal error.

+## Edge Cases

+The application can be launched with the following environment variables:

+- key: The key of the environment variable to be loaded.

+The application can also be launched with the following command-line arguments:

+- -key: The key of the environment variable to be loaded.

+The application can be configured using the following files:

+- .gitignore: The file containing the list of files and directories to be ignored.